Poole College of Management

 - B.S. in Economics

 New freshmen enter the college as "Management First Year" students; in addition to general education courses, they complete introductory coursework in business, accounting and economics that allows them to explore these areas of interest.
-During their second semester, students declare the degree program they choose to pursue.
+During their second semester, students declare their chosen degree program.
 Transfer students matriculate directly into their chosen degree program.

 The Business Administration curriculum focuses on integrating knowledge of all the core business functions through a strategic management lens, coupled with depth of expertise in one concentration area of specialization.
 All students take foundation courses in finance, marketing, human resource management, entrepreneurship, business law, supply chain/operations management, information systems and strategic management, and select a concentration area of focus from one of the following: entrepreneurship, finance, human resource management, information technology, marketing, and operations/supply chain management.
 The curriculum emphasizes computer skills and the application of information technology, teamwork, problem-solving and ethical and critical thinking for decision making in a global strategic context.